giuliavezzani/superq-and-grasp-visualizer/README.md

-# superq-visualizer-giulia
+# superq-and-grasps-visualizer
-Read or receive the object point cloud and visualize the superquadrics estimated by `superquadric-model` using VTK.
+Read or receive the object point cloud and visualize the superquadrics estimated by `superquadric-model` and the grasping poses computed by `superquadric-grasp` using VTK.
+Thus, the module manages the visualization and queries the modules for computing the object model and the grasping poses.

 ### Dependencies
 - [Yarp](https://github.com/robotology/yarp)